-- .1 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land. - .2 Removal of hazard trees determined by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) to represent an imminent risk to safety of life or buildings. - .3 Construction of farm buildings that do not contain habitable space and are: - a.
-Located on land classified as farm pursuant to the Assessment Act and; - b.
-Used primarily for housing equipment or livestock, or the production, storage or processing of agricultural and horticultural produce or feed but does not include a building that is used in whole or in part for a cannabis operation. - .4 Free standing signs and fences. - .5 Emergency response actions necessary to prevent, control or reduce immediate and substantial threats to life or property during emergency events. - .6 All forest management activities on lands pursuant to the Forest Act or Private Managed Forest Land Act. - .7 Public utilities and infrastructure. - .8 Activities conducted and/or approved by the CSRD, Department of Fisheries and Oceans and/or Ministry of Environment with respect to trail construction, stream enhancement, fish and wildlife habitat restoration and in-stream works, pursuant to section 11 of the Water Sustainability Act. - .9 Activities conducted by the CSRD or its agents where appropriate measures have been undertaken to satisfy the applicable DPA guidelines.
+- .1 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, pruning trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land. - .2 Removal of hazard trees determined by a Certified Arborist or Registered Professional Forester (who is qualified to do tree risk assessment) to represent an imminent risk to safety of life or buildings. - .3 Free standing signs and fences. - .4 Emergency response actions necessary to prevent, control or reduce immediate and substantial threats to life or property during emergency events. - .5 Public utilities and infrastructure. - .6 Activities conducted and/or approved by the CSRD, Department of Fisheries and Oceans and/or Ministry of Environment with respect to trail construction, stream enhancement, fish and wildlife habitat restoration and in-stream works, pursuant to section 11 of the Water Sustainability Act. - .7 Activities conducted by the CSRD or its agents where appropriate measures have been undertaken to satisfy the applicable DPA guidelines. - .8 Forestry activities which are: - a.
+Located on Crown land and administered under an approved Forest Stewardship Plan approved by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development in accordance with the Forest & Range Practices Act; and, - b.
+Located on private land and managed in pursuant to the Forest Act or Private Managed Forest Land Act.